PM4-FS25-DungeonCrawl/DungeonCrawl/windows_setup.md

 run:
 pacman -S mingw-w64-x86_64-notcurses

 pacman -S mingw-w64-x86_64-python mingw-w64-x86_64-meson

 restart the shell.

+The path conversion between windows and msys is:

+Example project location:

+C:\User\Username\ProjectRoot

+The path in msys would be:

+/c/User/Username/ProjectRoot

-compile the project from within the msys2 mingw shell.
+compile the project from within the msys2 mingw shell using normal mason commands.

 ## OSX